five-over-four/autoascii/README.md

 ## Further settings in `convert.py`

 ### `charset`
 `charset` is an array of characters.
 They correspond to the different brightness levels you have available, and can be customised to any degree.
 For example, if you set `charset = [" ", "@"]`, your output ASCII art will only have two brightness levels, drawn with spaces and @-symbols.
 It goes from light to dark.
+You can also improve the contrast of your images by giving your charset less middle-brightness characters and sticking to bright and dark ones like ".", ",", "-", and "#", "@", "%".
+Experiment!

+## Displaying the ASCII art
+By necessity, if you use a very small pixel size and a large image, the text files may be enormous.
+This can make it hard to see the 'picture' in there.
+Additionally, some text editors lack sophisticated zooming features.
+I've found that Notepad++ zooms most easily, and using a theme (Settings -> Style Configurator) like 'Choco' makes the images really 'pop'.
+I display the text file on a large monitor and take a screeenshot.
+Experiment at your leisure, and tell me if you find a better way.